KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Appearance.md

 ### Themes

-[KeyboardKit Pro][Pro] unlocks a theme engine that makes it a LOT easier to define styles for a keyboard.
-It comes with several predefined themes and lets you define your own themes.
+[KeyboardKit Pro][Pro] unlocks a theme engine that makes it a lot easier to define styles for a keyboard.
+The theme engine comes with several predefined themes and also lets you easily define your own, custom themes.

 A ``KeyboardTheme`` can be used to define a bunch of styles, such as button and background styles.
-KeyboardKit comes with many pre-defined themes, like `.standard`, `.minimal`, `.swifty` and more playful ones like `.candy` and `.neon`:
+KeyboardKit comes with many pre-defined themes, like `.standard`, `.minimal`, `.swifty` and more playful ones like `.candyShop`, `.neon` and `.tron`:

 ```swift
 KeyboardTheme.standard